The cold, hard truth: Chewing ice and teeth

 The desire to chew ice cubes may also be a symptom of iron-deficiency anemia or other physical or emotional conditions, such as nutritional deficiencies, stress, obsessive-compulsive disorder, or developmental disorders.
 This is known as pica, which refers to eating or wanting to eat substances that have no nutritional value, including ice, clay, cornstarch, and paper.

 If this is a problem that's eating at you, be sure to have a talk with your health care provider.
-Students at Columbia can make an appointment with Primary Care Medical Services by calling x4-2284 or logging-in through Open Communicator.
 By protecting your teeth, you can continue to show off your beautiful smile!